code-with-snehagupta/Atliq--Mart-Supplychain-Analysis/README.md

 Peter Pandey is the data analyst in the supply chain team who joined Atliq Mart recently.
 He has been briefed about the the task in the stakeholder business review meeting.
 Now Imagine yourself as Peter Pandey and play the role of the new data analyst who is excited to build this dashboard and perform the following task

 Create the metrics according to the metrics list.
 Create a dashboard according to the requirements provided by stakeholders in the business review meeting.
 You will be provided with the transcript of this business review meeting in the form of a comic.
 Create relevant insights that are not provided in the metric list/stakeholder meeting.

+Some Major Insights

+All the Key Metrics (OT%, IF%, OTIF%) are far behind the target On an average, orders are delayed 0.42 days from the agreed date of delivery Lotus Mart, Coolblue, Acclaimed stores have the highest orders as well as delayed the most to deliver the products on time Is it because we are not estimating the right delivery date?
+Is it because we are receiving more orders than expected?
+Ghee, curd and butter products are most delayed to deliver.
+There is no noticeable improvements in any of the key metrics in the last few months There is a huge gap in IF% for most of the customers.
+Is it because of less production?